JoaoBraz03/WIFI-HACK/README.md

 Link:
 https://drive.google.com/file/d/1PnKHst-HrBz5jXyzCzGP5QsnbE53p--U/view

-4.It will creat a wifi access point called "pwned" and the password is "deauhter"
+4.It will creat a wifi access point called "pwned" and the password is "deauhter".

-5.Go to your broser and search for IP of the access point
+5.Go to your broser and search for IP of the access point and you are done.